syl20bnr/spacemacs/README.md

 Keep in mind that this is not ideal solution as it affects all colours in Emacs.
 Another option is to use different powerline separator.
-For example, `alternate` and `bar` diminishes the difference.
+For example, `alternate` and `bar` diminish the difference.
 And using `utf-8` separator makes it go away completely without the need to change colour space.
 In order to change powerline separator put following snippet in `dotspacemacs/user-config`.